doughgle/doughgle.github.io/content/how-to/create-a-docs-as-code-build-pipeline/index.md

 That's it!

-## 1 Create a builder image for docs-as-code
+## 1 Create A Builder Image For Docs-As-Code

 ### 1.1 Create a Git repository for the builder image